soygul/koan/README.md

 ```

 ## Configuration
-All configuration is specified in the [server/config](/server/config/) folder, particularly the [config.js](/server/config/config.js) file.
+All configuration is specified in the [/server/config](/server/config/) directory, particularly the [config.js](/server/config/config.js) file.
 Here you can hook up any social app keys if you want integration with Twitter, Facebook, or Google.

 ## Heroku Deployment
 Before you start make sure you have <a href="https://toolbelt.heroku.com/">heroku toolbelt</a> installed.